MaxVRAM/HomeAssistant_Victoria-COVID-19/README.md

  - mini-graph-card
  - vertical-stack

- Simple copy the code from the [card.yaml](card.yaml) file in this repository and paste it into a new manual entity.
+ Simply copy the code from the [card.yaml](card.yaml) file in this repository and paste it into a new manual entity.

  ## Resources